 Maybe choose the visit the chilling Sedlec Ossuary – a small chapel containing the bones of over 40 000 people, arranged artistically to form the decorations and furnishings inside!

-Your Tour Manager starts Vienna off by introducing the group to the city’s historical heritage.
+Your Trip Manager starts Vienna off by introducing the group to the city’s historical heritage.
 There’s the imperial grandeur of Schönbrunn Palace, the elegantly ornate State Opera House and St. Stephen’s Cathedral – a Gothic masterpiece.

 - See the Habsburg Palaces, St. Stephen's Cathedral and the State Opera House